-Said at least two of my bosses in my short stints in local casual Fashion brands, where we'd be copying pieces from Zara, Bershka, Mango and even Primark, and looking up some generic bloggers as research.
+Said two of my bosses in my short stints at local casual brands, where we'd be copying pieces from Bershka, Mango and even Primark!

-Those were boring days, making stuff that no one would remember after the next collection was launched, and the worst part is, if you get comfortable and stay too long in one of those jobs, you might never get a chance at the cool brands that were featured on Vogue and such.
+Those were boring days, making stuff that no one would remember after the next collection was launched (disposable Fashion in cheap materials, great for the environment!), and the worst part: if you got too comfortable and stayed too long in one of those jobs, you'll never have a chance at the cool brands.

-So in this video I want to show a bit more of how I use my beloved Fashion model templates to draw better, faster and stronger sketches during the Design Development stage.
+So in this video I want to show a bit more of how I use my beloved Fashion model templates to draw better & faster sketches during the Design Development stage.

 - save yourself from drawing your least favourite parts, like face and hands;